asyncjs/async-website/_posts/2015-09-10-playcanvas-hacknight-part-1.md

 If you haven’t used PlayCanvas before, we’ll have a skeleton app and a tutorial/support on the night from the creators of the platform themselves.

+Please bring your own laptop.
+If you don't have one, then it's likely you could pair program with somebody but do please bring one if you have it.

 This is part 1 of a 2 part series; the second event will be on the 24th where you can continue your gamehack.

 [bdf]: http://brightondigitalfestival.co.uk/